6 Alternatives to Nursing Homes

 4. Memory care facility

-Finally, another type of care facility is memory care.
+Another type of care facility is memory care.
 This care is designed specifically for dementia or Alzheimer’s patients.
 Like nursing homes, the care is 24/7 and is oriented towards patients who have memory or cognitive impairments.

 Memory care facilities can give family members peace of mind, as dementia patients are monitored around-the-clock.
-Facilities are even designed to keep dementia patients from getting lost and care aides are all trained on dementia patient needs.
+Facilities are even designed to keep dementia patients from getting lost, and care aides are all trained on dementia patient needs.

 While not the most affordable option, memory care facilities are an excellent alternative to nursing homes for seniors suffering from dementia or Alzheimer’s.